Iditarod Trail: Historic Iditarod Trail

 The Iditarod Trail was a trail that connected a point 50 mi north of Seward, Alaska, where a forerunner of the Alaska Railroad ended, through Iditarod, Alaska and then to Nome.
 The trail was about 1150 mi long.
-The Iditarod Trail's antecedents were the native trails of the Dena'ina and Deg Hit'an Athabaskan Indians and the Inupiaq and Yup'ik Eskimos.
+The Iditarod Trail's antecedents were the native trails of the Dena'ina and Deg Hit'an Athabaskan Peoples and the Iñupiat and Yup'ik.

 From its beginning, the trail wound along Turnagain Arm, over Crow Pass, down the Eagle River Valley and northward to the trading post of Knik, Alaska, the largest town on the Upper Cook Inlet until the railroad town of Anchorage was founded in 1915.
 The trail then passed west through the valleys of the Susitna River and Yentna River and over the Alaska Range and Rainy Pass.
 West of the Alaska Range, the trail crossed the Kuskokwim River Valley to the hills west of McGrath and entered the Innoko River mining district and the town of Ophir.
 After Ophir, the trail went southwest through the Kuskokwim Mountains to Iditarod.

 The trail went north from Iditarod through the now abandoned towns of Dikeman and Dishkaket and then northwest to the village of Kaltag.
 The trail then followed the 90 mi long Kaltag Portage, an ancient native trading trail, to Unalakleet, on the Norton Sound.
 From Unalakleet, the trail coursed north and west around the shore of the Seward Peninsula, passing the villages of Shaktoolik, Koyuk, and Golovin.
 It then proceeded to its end on Front Street in Nome.

 The trail was used during the winter by dog mushers with large freight sleds carrying up to 1100 lb of freight.